Storytelling (Yellowjackets): Present day

 Before Lottie (Simone Kessell) gets them to drink the cups, Shauna (Melanie Lynskey) states that "it" wants them to select the sacrifice based on a hunt like they did in the wilderness.
 The others play along and Lottie leaves to get the commune out of their area, unaware that they are conspiring to get her committed to an institution.
 As Misty (Christina Ricci) checks out, she runs into Walter (Elijah Wood), who reveals he has a plan.

 Jeff (Warren Kole) and Callie (Sarah Desjardins) arrive at Lottie's commune, followed by Kevyn (Alex Wyndham) and Matt (John Reynolds).
 While Kevyn and Walter talk, Jeff decides to surrender himself, claiming he killed Adam.
 However, Kevyn collapses, with Walter revealing he poisoned him.
 During this, Lottie gets the women to draw cards again, with the person getting the Queen of Hearts selected as the hunted.
 Shauna draws it, and despite her resistance, she is forced to run while the others chase her across the commune.

 When Matt checks the car, he finds Kevyn's unconscious body, and Walter suddenly appears and kills Kevyn with a gun.
 Walter explains that he framed Kevyn with Adam's murder, providing the needed evidence in his bank accounts, and that he can cooperate by supporting the claim or also be framed for it.
 While the women chase Shauna, Callie takes a gun from Jeff's car and shoots Lottie in the shoulder, forcing them to retreat.
 Taissa (Tawny Cypress) and Van (Lauren Ambrose) then reveal that they called off the assistance to commit Lottie, having decided she does not deserve it.

-Lisa (Nicole Maines) arrives with a shotgun, Misty charges towards her with a phenobarbital injection.
+When Lisa (Nicole Maines) arrives with a shotgun, Misty charges towards her with a phenobarbital injection.
 However, Natalie (Juliette Lewis) jumps in the way and takes the injection, dying in Misty's arms.
 While Misty cries over her body, Natalie imagines boarding a plane with Javi, Lottie and her young self.
 The authorities arrive, taking Natalie's body, and also taking Lottie in an ambulance.
 Before leaving, she tells them that "it" is satisfied, telling them "you'll see."